 - Select the Sort method for ascending or descending.

-- The Exclude from sort (in addition to NET/SUM) option ensures that any specified rows remain at the bottom of the table.
+- The Exclude from sort (in addition to NET/SUM) option ensures that any specified rows/columns remain at the bottom of the table.
 In this example, Don't care has been entered to prevent it from being sorted.
 This text is not case-sensitive.

 - Press OK.